elliottlawrence/flo/README.md

 #### Data Constructors
 Data constructors are defined like normal functions that are simply a wrapper around DataCons, a built-in data constructor.
 It also takes zero or more arguments and packages up its components into a new data type.
 Use idMono to annotate the type of the data constructor.
 Alternatively, if no type annotation is provided, the constructor will have the same type as the name of the surrounding box definition.

+### Case Expressions
+Case expressions can be used for deconstructing data types. "case" is a built-in function that can take any odd number of arguments >= 3.
+The first input is the expression to perform case analysis on.
+Each subsequent pair of inputs signifies a pattern to match the expression against, and a resulting expression if that branch is selected.